Simmotipo/nptui/README.md

 # Changelog
 # v1.3 | 28-05-25
-- Tell user to sudo if cannot read file.
+- Tell user to sudo if cannot read/write file.

 # v1.2 | 28-05-25
 - OK now you can also route so yeh